 You know they’re getting upset, but you continue the argument to prove your point.

 Most irrational patterns of thought can be reversed once you’re aware of them.
+This applies to negative thinking, too.

 Still, cognitive distortions sometimes go hand in hand with mental health conditions, such as personality disorders.
 This makes it more challenging to reframe.